GongXinyuu/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Xinyu Gong (龚新宇) is a Ph.D. student Electrical and Computer Engineering at [VITA](https://vita-group.github.io), The University of Texas at Austin, advised by Dr. [Zhangyang Wang](https://www.atlaswang.com).
+Xinyu Gong (新宇 龔) is a Ph.D. student at the Department of Electrical and Computer Engineering, University of Texas at Austin, advised by Prof. [Atlas Wang](https://www.atlaswang.com).
+Before that, he obtained his Bachelor degree in Computer Science from the University of Electronic Science and Technology of China.
+He has also internet at Facebook AI, Horizon Robotics and Tencent AI Lab.
+His research interests are broadly in computer vision and machine learning, with a recent focus on neural architecture search.